Diatom33/glow-trails-PC/README.md

 Takes webcam input and outputs a processed video stream, where pixels above a certain brightness threshold genrerate glow trails.

 May require parameter tuning for your specific use case.
+May require tuning a lot of other stuff, frankly, I made this to work for my own setup and haven't made it maximally customizable yet.
 In its current state, requires a CUDA-enabled GPU.

 ## Usage